adavarski/Chef-playground/README.md

 ### Run/Setup Virtual environment

-For this guide, you will need 3 servers as below.
+For this guide, you will need 3 servers (VBox VMs) as below.
 ```
 TASK	IP Address	HOSTNAME
 --------------------------------------------------------------------------------